Church Missionary Society in China: CMS in Zhejiang (Cheh-kiang) province

 Anglican priests William Russell and Robert Henry Cobbold began working in Zhejiang (Cheh-kiang) province at Ningbo (Ningpo) in 1847.
 George Moule (another Anglican priest) arrived at Ningpo in 1848; after which he established a mission at Hangzhou (Hangchow).
 Additional missions were established in the province.
 Moule established Trinity College in Ningpo, which was an elementary school and also trained teachers, catechists and pastors.
 Other schools were established in the province, with the schools surviving into the 1930s.
 Arthur Moule joined his brother at the mission.
 He was appointed Archdeacon in the diocese of Mid-China.

-The hospital at Hangchow was established by James Galt in 1871, with the work of the hospital being expanded by David Duncan Main from 1882.
+The hospital at Hangzhou was established by James Galt in 1871, with the work of the hospital being expanded by David Duncan Main from 1882.
 Hospitals were also established at Ningpo and Taizhou (Taichow).
-A medical school was established by Main at Hangchow in 1908.
+A medical school was established by Main at Hangzhou in 1908.
 The Hangchow hospital was commandeered by the Japanese in 1937.

 Cobbold (who was made deacon in 1844 and ordained priest in 1845, both times by the Bishop of Norwich) was Archdeacon of Ningpo, 1836–1858; he returned to England, where he was Vicar of Field Dalling (1858–1859) then Rector of Broseley with Linley, Shropshire (1859–1873) At his death on 16 September 1893, he was Rector of Ross-on-Wye and a prebendary of Hereford Cathedral.